Civil Rights, Community Justice & Mediation Clinic

 CIVIL RIGHTS, COMMUNITY JUSTICE & MEDIATION CLINIC faculty and students recently:

-- Worked with St. Louis City, St. Louis County, members of the Missouri General Assembly, and community housing organizations to draft and promote legislation requiring mortgage foreclosure mediation.
+- Worked with St. Louis City, St. Louis County, members of the Missouri General Assembly, and community housing organizations to draft and promote legislation requiring mortgage foreclosure mediation, and with USAM to establish a foreclosure mediation process.

 Public Interest Law and Policy Speaker Series [view schedule]